The term art critique makes many an artist cringe. The problem, however, isn’t art critique. It’s our understanding of it.

 Do you want feedback on the art you are currently creating?

 Feedback is so important I decided to host a Facebook Live weekly Q and A on our Facebook Page Becoming Artist Strong.
 I’ll give you specific feedback on your art and answer your questions about developing your unique artist voice.

 Post your question or the artwork you want feedback on to the Facebook page, inside our Facebook Group, or tag me @ArtistStrong on Instagram.
 I look forward to seeing you Fridays at 12:30 Eastern Standard time.

 Don’t worry: if you can’t make it live, the replay will be available on the Facebook Page, so start sending me your questions.
 Be sure to pop on either way to learn from other’s feedback and questions.

-Now, it’s time to Be Creatively Courageous: Post a question you can ask others about your art to gain useful feedback.
+Now, it’s time to be Artist Strong: Post a question you can ask others about your art to gain useful feedback.